jimburton/ci583-trees/README.md

 `Branch` and `Leaf` can each provide their own implementation, as it will mean something different to, for instance, count the nodes in a branch node than in a leaf.

 Test  your  work  by running the unit tests  in  the package `ci583.test`.
+My solutions are in the branch called `optional-children-solution`.

 1. Implement the `insert` methods.
 Note that you have to do this twice, once for branch nodes and once for leaf nodes.
 Each `insert` method should return a new `BST`.